CESP-ExpHer/GCPBayes-Pipeline/2/README.md

 **Script:** code_analysis_A_checksumstats_BCAC.R
 <br>
 **Input**
+- Input files needed for this step:
+  - BCAC_2020_onco_ALL_reformatted.txt (created from Section A)

+**Output**
-	Input files needed for this step: o	BCAC_2020_onco_ALL_reformatted.txt (created from Section A) 	Output files created from this step: o	Some Plots compared to known SNPs in the public databases The script uses a R package recently introduced (called “CheckSumStats”) (Haycock et al., 2021) to  extracts some SNPs from the BCAC GWAS summary statistics input file and compare them with GWAS database (such as GWAS catalog and 1000 Genome).
+- Output files created from this step:
+  - Some Plots compared to known SNPs in the public databases

+The script uses a R package recently introduced (called “CheckSumStats”) (Haycock et al., 2021) to  extracts some SNPs from the BCAC GWAS summary statistics input file and compare them with GWAS database (such as GWAS catalog and 1000 Genome).
 Here is the steps available in the script:
-i.
-Extracting SNPs list based on EFO ID of Breast Carcinoma ii.
-Checking allele frequency (NOTE: We also checked an output if a user selects the “effect” and “non-effect” alleles columns WRONG!) iii.
-Checking the effect allele by comparing Z scores in the test and GWAS catalog datasets iv.
-Checking the effect allele by comparing effect allele frequency (EAF) between the test dataset and the GWAS catalog
+1. Extracting SNPs list based on EFO ID of Breast Carcinoma
+2. Checking allele frequency (NOTE: We also checked an output if a user selects the “effect” and “non-effect” alleles columns WRONG!)
+3. Checking the effect allele by comparing Z scores in the test and GWAS catalog datasets
+4. Checking the effect allele by comparing effect allele frequency (EAF) between the test dataset and the GWAS catalog
-v.
-Checking for errors or analytical issues in the summary data vi.
-Comparing the expected and reported effect sizes vii.
-Plotting the relative bias, i.e. the percentage deviation of the expected from the reported effect size viii.
-Checking whether the reported P values correspond to the reported effect sizes in the dataset ix.
-Saving all outputs in one file
+5. Checking for errors or analytical issues in the summary data
+6. Comparing the expected and reported effect sizes
+7. Plotting the relative bias, i.e. the percentage deviation of the expected from the reported effect size
+8. Checking whether the reported P values correspond to the reported effect sizes in the dataset
+9. Saving all outputs in one file

-The output derived after running the script on BCAC GWAS data (created from Section A) is shown in Fig. S1.
+The output derived after running the script on BCAC GWAS data (created from Section A) is:

 Also, we performed similar checking on OCAC data as well:
-Script: code_analysis_A_checksumstats_OCAC.R
+**Script:** code_analysis_A_checksumstats_OCAC.R
 <br>
 **Input**
-	Input files needed for this step: o	OCAC_BCAC_2020_onco_ALL_reformatted.txt (created from Section A) 	Output files created from this step: o	Some Plots compared to known SNPs in the public databases Here is the steps available in the script:
+- Input files needed for this step:
+  - OCAC_BCAC_2020_onco_ALL_reformatted.txt (created from Section A)
+- Output files created from this step:
+  - Some Plots compared to known SNPs in the public databases

+Here is the steps available in the script:
-i.
-Extracting SNPs list based on EFO ID of Ovarian Carcinoma ii.
-Checking allele frequency iii.
-Checking the effect allele by comparing Z scores in the test and GWAS catalog datasets iv.
-Checking the effect allele by comparing effect allele frequency (EAF) between the test dataset and the GWAS catalog
+1. Extracting SNPs list based on EFO ID of Ovarian Carcinoma
+2. Checking allele frequency
+3. Checking the effect allele by comparing Z scores in the test and GWAS catalog datasets
+4. Checking the effect allele by comparing effect allele frequency (EAF) between the test dataset and the GWAS catalog
-v.
-Checking for errors or analytical issues in the summary data vi.
-Comparing the expected and reported effect sizes vii.
-Plotting the relative bias, i.e. the percentage deviation of the expected from the reported effect size viii.
-Checking whether the reported P values correspond to the reported effect sizes in the dataset ix.
-Saving all outputs in one file
+5. Checking for errors or analytical issues in the summary data
+6. Comparing the expected and reported effect sizes
+7. Plotting the relative bias, i.e. the percentage deviation of the expected from the reported effect size
+8. Checking whether the reported P values correspond to the reported effect sizes in the dataset
+9. Saving all outputs in one file

-The output derived after running the script on OCAC GWAS data (created from Section A) is shown in Fig. S2.
+The output derived after running the script on OCAC GWAS data (created from Section A) is:

-2.6.2.
-Section B
+### Section B
-Script: code_analysis_B_annotation_file_coding.R
+**Script:** code_analysis_B_annotation_file_coding.R
 <br>
 **Input**
-	Input files needed for this step: o	annot_gencode_v38lift37_modified_gene_class_coding.txt (created from Section B) 	Output files created from this step: o	Pie Chart
+- Input files needed for this step:
+  - annot_gencode_v38lift37_modified_gene_class_coding.txt (created from Section B)
+- Output files created from this step:
+  - Pie Chart

 A user could have an overview from the annotation file created in the Section B. There are two possibilities for the visualization of the file:
 1. Running “code_analysis_B_annotation_file_coding.R” script using RStudio
 After running, an interactive pie chart would be created in which a user could find various information regarding each part of the plot (total number of genes, percentage, etc.) by moving mouse cursor on the section (Fig. S3-A).
 In addition, by clicking on every items of the legend, it is possible to show/hide that part on the pie chart (Fig. S3-B).